 What was the biggest thing you did to save money?

 My uncle is a second-generation florist based out of South Carolina.
 As a wedding present to us, he provided all of the flowers and did the arrangements for free.
 It was a wonderful blessing and was the biggest decoration aspect of our wedding.
 When you walked into our reception, the smell of roses was the first thing that greeted you!
 I have been told that the flowers we had were valued around $7,000 and that certainly saved our budget.

 Something that we personally did to save money was to have a simple design for our tables.
 We decided to use mismatched glass pieces with candles to add a glow and elegance to our centerpieces.
 Part of our engagement was over the summer months, so we were able to go to yard sales and thrift stores to find pieces.
 Overall, we were able to find all of the glass for our wedding for under $100.

 What was the biggest sacrifice you made to stay on budget?

 Calligraphy is something that I have always found so beautiful.
-I wanted to have a professional calligrapher design our invitation suite as well as paper materials for our wedding.
+I wanted to have a professional calligrapher design our Shutterfly as well as paper materials for our wedding.
 I shopped around and couldn’t find anyone in our price range.
 I ended up hand addressing the invitations and getting creative on the computer to create our programs.